nakshay/DepInjector/README.md

 # DepInjector
-Simple Framework of Dependency Injection System in Java.
+:fire:Simple dependency injection framework in java :fire:

-This framework is inspired from Spring core framework https://github.com/spring-projects/spring-framework
+This framework is inspired from Spring core framework https://github.com/spring-projects/spring-framework and uses Java Reflection API.

 work in progress!